Randall Woodfield: Later murders

 On February 3, 1981, the bodies of Donna Eckard, 37, and her 14-year-old daughter, Janell Charlotte Jarvis, were found together in a bed in their home in Mountain Gate, California, north of Redding.
 Each had been shot several times in the head.
 Forensic tests showed that the girl had also been sexually assaulted.
 The same day in Redding, a female store clerk was kidnapped and raped in a holdup.
 An identical crime was reported in Yreka, California on February 4, with the same man robbing an Ashland, Oregon motel that night.

-Then on February 9, in Corvallis, a man matching the I-5 Bandit's description held up a fabric store, molested the clerk and her customer before he left.
+Then on February 9, in Corvallis, a man matching the I-5 Bandit's description held up a fabric store, tying up and molesting the clerk and her customer before he left.
 Three days later, robberies committed by a man matching the I-5 Bandit's description occurred in Vancouver, Olympia, and Bellevue, Washington.
 The Olympia and Bellevue incidents included three sexual assaults.

 Upon an impending visit to Portland, Woodfield planned a Valentine's Day party at the city's downtown Marriott Hotel, inviting friends and acquaintances from college.
 After no guests came, Woodfield drove to the Beaverton home of 18-year-old Julie Reitz, whom he had met while working as a bouncer at The Faucet, a bar in Portland.
 He arrived at her home around 2:00 a.m. on February 15.
 Around 4:00 a.m. he raped and then shot Reitz in the head, killing her.
 Police investigating the scene determined that Reitz had a glass of wine with her attacker and had also begun to prepare coffee; a package of instant coffee was discovered on the kitchen counter, and water in a kettle had been left to completely boil away.